Informal Probate

 How long does it take the court to open the informal probate and appoint a Personal Representative?

-How will I know when I have been appointed as Personal Representative?
+How will I know when I have been appointed as Personal Representative in an informal probate case where the person who died made a Will?

 What do I do after I am appointed as Personal Representative?